 Your child should be informed as to who will be collecting him/her from school.
 This will ease any confusion or stress for your child when arrangements must be changed.
 Please inform your child’s classroom teacher of any changes in your child’s transportation arrangements.
 Students must be collected promptly at the completion of the school day.
 The school cannot ensure adequate supervision after the official school hours.

-The street at the front of the school is one-way to allow for easier flow of traffic.
-This is a narrow street and parking in front of the gate causes traffic congestion and cannot be permitted.
+The street at the front of the school is a narrow street and parking in front of the gate causes traffic congestion and cannot be permitted.
 Please park carefully and unselfishly and walk to the gate to collect your child.
 For safety reasons, children will not be permitted to leave to school premises on their own.

 14. STUDENT TRANSPORT